SleepyDust logo

 • Illness: A cold or other common childhood illness can make it harder for your child to sleep due to various symptoms.

-In summary, it’s important to consider the various factors that can impact a child’s sleep, including their sleep environment, changing sleep needs, developmental milestones, and health factors.
+It’s important to consider the various factors that can impact a child’s sleep, including their sleep environment, changing sleep needs, developmental milestones, and health factors.
 By addressing these issues, we can help our little ones navigate their 15-month sleep regression and achieve better sleep.

 Tips to Overcome Sleep Regression